giovabattelli/reptilog/README.md

 2. Download dependencies for both portions (`npm i` from the `reptilog-frontend` and `reptilog-backend` directories).

 3. Create a GitHub bot on your GitHub account and install it onto a repository of your choice.
 Make sure the permissions shown in the images below are selected for your GitHub bot.
 In order to link your GitHub bot to your locally-cloned repository, make sure to take a look at `./reptilog-backend/.env.example`.
 You can find most of the `.env` variables within the main page of your GitHub bot settings.
 For more information on connecting the bot, read [this](https://probot.github.io/docs/development/#manually-configuring-a-github-app) from Probot's docs.
 You will need an [OpenAI](https://platform.openai.com/docs/overview) key as well.
-Also, make sure to set up your `.env` file within the `reptilog-frontend` as well.
+Also, make sure to set up your `.env` file within the `reptilog-frontend`.
 Check the `./reptilog-frontend/.env.example`.

 <div align="center">
   <p>